 Lead Looked After Children Officer - Mrs Vina Pankhania - Headteacher

 Deputy Looked After Children Officer - Mrs Thea Roberts - Inclusion Manager

-Inclusion Coordinator - Mrs Thea Roberts - Inclusion Manager
+Inclusion Coordinator - Mrs Thea Roberts - SENCO

 If you have any serious concerns about your child or any other pupil at Little Hill, please do not hesitate to contact the Designated Safeguarding Lead, who knows who to contact for the best advice and help and is experienced in using the appropriate degree of confidentiality.